ox-it/talks.ox/docs/source/user/talk-editors/create-a-talk.rst

    :align: center

 Clicking anywhere in the **Start** field will make the calendar picker appear.
-Select the month and day and the picker will automatically switch to time options.

 Once you have finished selecting the **Start** date and time, the **End** field will automatically be set to an hour later.
 You can change this by clicking in the End field.